bstopp/puppet-aem/README.md

 ##### `username`
 Required if **type** == `api`.
 Sets the user for accessing the CRX Package Manager API.
 Valid options: any valid user.

+##### `manage_rubygems`
+Optional.
+Setting to false will stop this define managing the Ruby and rubygems installs.
+This is necessary if these are managed via another way, like systempackages for example.
+Default: `true`.

 #### Define: `aem::dispatcher::farm`